each/draft-aname/draft-ietf-dnsop-aname.md

 section, as described in (#additional).
 This informs the resolver that it MAY resolve the ANAME target address records to get answers that are tailored to the resolver rather than the ANAME's primary master.
-It SHOULD include the target address records in the additional section of its responses as described in (#additional).
+It SHOULD include the target address records in the Additional section of its responses as described in (#additional).

 In order to provide tailored answers to clients that are